-Clinicians will continue to work as part of the Social Work Units and promote a systemic approach to social work practice.
+Negative Impact Clinicians will continue to work as part of the Social Work Units and promote a systemic approach to social work practice.
 Whilst our aim will be to continue to offer accessible and responsive clinical input, a 15% budget reduction is expected to lead to a reduction in the number of staff working across the units as a result of which, capacity will be reduced and clinical interventions will need to become more targeted at those in highest need.
 The reductions will be managed equitably across all units and functions.
 Many of the families the service works with are low income families who may be adversely affected by the reduction in resources to support them in a crisis.

-Access to services on the basis of age, disability, gender reassignment, marriage, civil partnerships, pregnancy, maternity, race, sex, sexual orientation, rural isolation and religion or belief would not change as a result of the proposals.
+Neutral Impact Access to services on the basis of age, disability, gender reassignment, marriage, civil partnerships, pregnancy, maternity, race, sex, sexual orientation, rural isolation and religion or belief would not change as a result of the proposals.
+Issues or Opportunities that may need to be addressed Community Cohesion If it is relevant to your area you should also consider the impact on community cohesion.

-Directorate / Service Area Officer undertaking the assessment Children, Families and Adults Strategy and Commissioning Name: Hazel Belchamber Service / Document / Function being assessed Job Title: Head of 0-19 Place Planning & Organisation Dual -Use Funding Business Plan Proposal Number (if relevant) A/R.6.401 Contact details: 01223 699775 Aims and Objectives of Service / Document / Functio n Prior to 1 April 2014, the County Council had a long-standing arrangement whereby it made funding available towards the cost of hire and use of leisure facilities maintained and run by Huntingdonshire District Council by the following five secondary schools in the Huntingdonshire area: St Peter's School, Huntingdon St Ivo Ernulf Academy (formerly St Neots Community College) Abbey College Sawtry College What is changing?
+Directorate / Service Area Officer undertaking the assessment Children, Families and Strategy and Commission Name: Hazel Belchamber Service / Document / / Function being assessed Job Title: Head of 0-19 Place Planning & Organisation Dual -Use Funding Business Plan Proposal Number (if relevant) A/R.6.401 Contact details: 01223 699775

+Prior to 1 April 2014, the County Council had a long-standing arrangement whereby it made funding available towards the cost of hire and use of leisure facilities maintained and run by Huntingdonshire District Council by the following five secondary schools in the Huntingdonshire area:

+St Peter's School, Huntingdon

+St Ivo

+Ernulf Academy (formerly St Neots Community College)

+Abbey College Sawtry College

 As no other schools in Cambridgeshire receive financial support from the Council to enable them to hire sports and leisure facilities, it was agreed as part of the Business Plan process to bring the arrangements which operate in Huntingdonshire into line with the rest of the County.

 The majority of the funding, £373,000 was withdrawn at the end of March 2014, the residual £50,000 is supporting St Ivo School during 2014/15 with its transitional arrangements in recognition of the fact that the decision to cease provision of dual-use funding for the secondary schools in Huntingdonshire has had the biggest impact on this school due to the level of the funding it had been used to receiving.

 The Council will no longer be party to any joint use agreements; these will simply be between the schools and Huntingdonshire District Council.

-Who is involved in th Who is involved in this impact assessment? e.g. Council officers, partners, service users and community representatives.
-Officers from Finance & Performance Officers from CYPS The schools concerned Officers from Huntingdonshire District Council Service users
+e.g. Council officers, partners, service users and community representatives.

+Officers from Finance & Performance

+Officers from CYPS

+The schools concerned

+Officers from Huntingdonshire District Council

+Service users